Nonresonant bilinear forms for partially dissipative hyperbolic systems violating the Shizuta-Kawashima condition: Introduction

 This condition can be read in many different ways.
 In terms of stability, it guarantees the necessary coupling between conserved/non conserved quantities in order to have dissipation in each state variable.

-In \cite{HN, yong} it is proved that, under both entropy dissipation and the Shizuta-Kawashima conditions, and for small initial data, problem \eqref{cauchy}--\eqref{initial} has smooth solutions for all times.
-However, there are many physical systems, especially in the multidimensional case, which have dissipative entropies, but do not satisfy [SK].
+Hence, the [SK] coupling assures that the amount of dissipation provided by the entropy inequality \eqref{entropy} is distributed in all the directions, and this framework is \emph{sufficient} to guarantee the well-posedness of classical solutions to \eqref{cauchy}-\eqref{initial} for all times.
+In \cite{HN, yong} it is indeed proved that, under both entropy dissipation and the Shizuta-Kawashima conditions, and for small initial data, problem \eqref{cauchy}-\eqref{initial} has global in time smooth solutions.
+However, there are many physical systems, especially in the multidimensional case, which have dissipative entropies as in \eqref{entropy}, but do not satisfy the coupling condition [SK].
 An interesting example is the model for gas dynamics in rotational and vibrational non-equilibrium in Eulerian coordinates in $n$-space dimensions, which reads

-where $\rho$, $u$, $e$, and $q$ are respectively the density, the velocity, the internal energy and the internal vibrational energy of the gas, and $\tau$ is the relaxation time for the rotational and vibrational modes, see for instance \cite{whitham}.
-The meaning of this supplementary equation is that, during rapid changes in the flow, the internal energy $e$ may lag behind the equilibrium value corresponding to the ambient pressure and density.
-The translational energy reaches the equilibrium faster than the rotational and vibrational energies.
+where $\rho$, $u$, $e$, and $q$ are respectively the density, the velocity, the internal energy and the internal vibrational energy of the gas, and $\tau$ is the relaxation time for the rotational and vibrational modes, see for instance \cite{whitham} for further details on the modeling.
+The last equation models the fact that, during rapid changes in the flow, the internal energy $e$ may lag behind the equilibrium value corresponding to the ambient pressure and density.
+On the other hand, the translational energy reaches the equilibrium faster than the rotational and vibrational energies.
 It is easy to show that this system does not satisfy the Shizuta-Kawashima condition in all space dimensions (see for instance \cite{HN} for the 1D case).
-Nevertheless, in the one dimensional case, Y. Zeng in \cite{zeng} was able to obtain a global existence result using Lagrangian coordinates, while the multidimensional case is still open.
+Nevertheless, in the one-dimensional case, Y. Zeng in \cite{zeng} was able to obtain a global existence result using Lagrangian coordinates, while the multidimensional case is still open.
+Another interesting physical model which enters the class of dissipative hyperbolic systems violating [SK] is represented by the nonlinear Maxwell equations